CMU-IDS-2021/assignment-2-test02/README.md

 ### Deliverables

-- [ ] An interactive data science or machine learning application using Streamlit.
+- [ ] An interactive persuasive narrative (incorporating 2-3 visualizations with your changes or annotations) using Streamlit.
 - [ ] The URL at the top of this readme needs to point to your application online.
 It should also list the names of the team members.